Bike Share Toronto

 Bike Share Toronto is a bicycle-sharing system in Toronto, Ontario, operated by the Toronto Parking Authority (TPA).
-The system consists of over 9,000 bicycles and over 850 stations, and covers over 200 km2 in 21 of the 25 wards of the city, with plans to expand to the entire city by 2025.
+The system consists of over 10,400 bicycles and over 1000 stations in all 25 wards of the city.

 The system was launched in 2011 by PBSC Urban Solutions under the BIXI brand and was taken over by the City of Toronto through the Toronto Parking Authority in 2014.
 The system is currently sponsored by Tangerine Bank.
-Since 2016, the system has been gradually expanded, with ridership increasing to a high of 7 million rides in 2024.
+Since 2016, the system has been gradually expanded, with ridership increasing to a high of 7.8 million rides in 2025.

 History

 Bike Share Toronto launched in 2011 as BIXI Toronto, with 80 stations centred around the downtown core of Toronto and 1,000 bicycles.
 The system was operated by PBSC.

 In 2013, PBSC announced that it was unable to pay back $3.9 million of a $4.5 million loan from the City of Toronto and filed for bankruptcy.
 The City decided to cover the loan by diverting money from an automated public-toilets program.
 The City then took control of the bike-share program, and April 1, 2014, the Toronto Parking Authority (TPA) took control of the system, and renamed it to Bike Share Toronto.
 The new operator of the system was Alta Bicycle Share (now Motivate).

 A planned expansion of 22 stations for the 2015 Pan Am/Parapan Am Games was abandoned.
 The original stations operated on a hybrid platform; software was supplied by 8D and hardware came from PBSC.
 Later, each company developed its own full system of hardware and software, no longer supporting integration of components with other vendors.
 As a result, all existing stations would have to be replaced or retrofitted.